saturn72/AuditTrail/README.md

 ## Requirements
 We would like to set guideline for auditing all data changes in database.

-Once application data-table changes (added or modified) we would like to record the change and eventually delivered the entity' lifecycle (audit-trail)
+Once application data-table changes (added or modified) we would like to record the change and eventually delivered the entity' lifecycle (audit-trail).

 We would like to gain access to the change metadata as well (who perfomed the change, when, which client was used etc.)

-## (Some) Auditing options
+## Inspected Auditing options

 [Data Access Layer Wrapping](#Data-Access-Layer-Wrapping)